-6.4 Total Column Water Vapour 385
+6.3 Total Column Water Vapour

-The response of the TCWV is now considered (Fig. 8).
+The response of the TCWV is now considered (Fig. 7).
 The uniform warming leads to an increase in TCWV everywhere in the cyclone composite at all off-set times.
-The largest absolute increases occur at t = -48 h and t = -24 h (Fig. 8a,b).
+The largest absolute increases occur at t = -48 h and t = -24 h (Fig. 7a,b).
 At both of these offset times, the largest absolute increase occurs in the warm sector where the mean values are largest in the control simulation.
 In terms of percentage increase (not shown), at t = -24 h, the TCWV increases the least, approximately 25%, in the cold sector upstream of the cyclone centre and the most ahead of the warm front where the increase exceeds 50%.
-At the time of maximum intensity (Fig. 8c), absolute increases of up to 6 g kg-1 are still evident in the warm sector and in a localised region north-east of the cyclone centre whereas at t =+24 h (Fig. 8d) increases of this magnitude are constrained to the most southern part of the cyclone composite.
-The composites also show the meridional moisture gradient across the composite cyclone increases notably with warming since the absolute increase is much larger in the most equatorward regions (e.g. 12 g kg-1 at t =-48 h) than in the most poleward regions (e.g an increase of 2 g kg-1).
+At the time of maximum intensity (Fig. 7c), absolute increases of up to 6 g kg-1 are still evident in the warm sector and in a localised region north-east of the cyclone centre whereas at t = +24 h (Fig. 7d) increases of this magnitude are constrained 330 to the most southern part of the cyclone composite.
+The composites also show the meridional moisture gradient across the composite cyclone increases notably with warming since the absolute increase is much larger in the most equatorward regions

+(e.g. 12 g kg-1 at t = -48 h) than in the most poleward regions (e.g an increase of 2 g kg-1).

-6.5 Precipitation
+6.4 Precipitation

 The response of the total, convective, and large-scale precipitation to warming is now considered.
-Composites of total, largescale and convective precipitation are shown in Fig. 9 valid 48, 24 and 0 hours before the time of maximum intensity.
-Precipitation is calculated as the 6-hour accumulated value centred on the valid time in units of mm $(6 h)^{-1}$.
+Composites of total, largescale and convective precipitation are shown in Fig. 8 valid 48, 24 and 0 hours before the time of maximum intensity.
+Precipi-335 tation is calculated as the 6-hour accumulated value centred on the valid time in units of mm (6 h)-1.
 In the CNTL simulation the maximum total precipitation is downstream and poleward of the cyclone centre at all offset times.
-At t = -48 h, the total precipitation has maximum values of 6 mm $(6 h)^{-1}$ and is mainly located in the warm sector of the cyclone and near the warm front (Fig. 9a).
-At t = -24 h, the total precipitation in the CNTL simulation is slightly larger, covers a greater area and has a more distinct comma shape than 24 hours earlier (Fig. 9d).
-Also at this time, large values of total precipitation in the CNTL along the cold front to the south of the cyclone centre.
-By the time of maximum intensity the total precipitation in the CNTL experiment has started to decrease, with maximum values of 4 mm $(6 h)^{-1}$, and the location of the precipitation has rotated cyclonically around the cyclone centre (Fig. 9g).
+At t = -48 h, the total precipitation has maximum values of 6 mm $(6 h)^{-1}$ and is mainly located in the warm sector of the cyclone and near the warm front (Fig. 8a).
+At t = -24 h, the total precipitation in the CNTL simulation is slightly larger, covers a greater area and has a

+340 more distinct comma shape than 24 hours earlier (Fig. 8d).
+Also at this time, large values of total precipitation are evident along the cold front to the south of the cyclone centre.
+By the time of maximum intensity the total precipitation in the CNTL experiment has started to decrease, with maximum values of 4 mm (6 h)-1, and the location of the precipitation has rotated cyclonically around the cyclone centre (Fig. 8g).